weareblahs/bus/README.md

 ### What does "Direct" mean?

-"Direct" means that the source fetches the available API endpoints on `data.gov.my` instead of relying on external APIs.
+"Direct" means that this web app will fetch the available API endpoints on `data.gov.my` instead of relying on external APIs.

 # Issues